 Instructors: include Dr. Alan Turry, LCAT, MT-BC and Jacqueline Birnbaum, MA, LCAT, MT-BC, and NYU Steinhardt Nordoff-Robbins Center staff

-Schedule and Format: Course is scheduled for 9:30–4:30, with two hours of breaks each day.
-Format includes lectures, clinical illustrations on DVD/videotape, experiential workshops, music making, and supervision of participants’ clinical work.
-For Clinical Improvisation, each day we will divide into small groups for individualized skill acquisition and feedback by instructors.
+Schedule and Format: Course meets remotely over Zoom and is scheduled for 9:30–4:30 (eastern time), with two hours of breaks each day.
+Format includes lectures, video excerpts of clinical work, experiential workshops, music making, and supervision of participants’ clinical work.
+For Clinical Improvisation, each day we will divide into small groups, utilizing breakout rooms, for individualized skill acquisition and feedback by instructors.
 Classes are limited to 16 people.

-Prerequisites: The level of instruction presupposes the ability to accompany oneself while singing; play scales and chord progressions in a variety of keys; basic knowledge of chord structure & harmony; approx. five years of experience on one harmonic instrument, preferably piano or guitar.
-Improvisation skills not required!
+Prerequisites: The level of instruction presupposes the ability to accompany oneself while singing; play scales and chord progressions in a variety of keys; basic knowledge of chord structure and harmony; approximately five years of experience on one harmonic instrument, preferably piano or guitar.
+Improvisation skills not required.
 Please note: we welcome music therapy students and interested professionals as well.